How the scheme works

 Travelling between boroughs

 E-bike parking rules may differ in neighbouring boroughs.
-When ending your trip outside of Hounslow, please follow the parking instructions on the operators’ apps.
+When ending your trip outside of Hounslow, please plan accordingly and follow the parking instructions on the operators’ apps.